tvanceparker/drug-test-checker/.github/drug-test-checker.prompt.md

 - Able to take two parameters a 6 digit pin and the first 4 of last name
 - Able to display the result in a user-friendly manner
 - Able to handle errors and exceptions gracefully
-- Needs to be in react native, expo.
 - Needs to happen everyday at 3:10am in Boise/America Timezone (MST?)
 - Needs to be able to run in the background and send notifications and emails just in case
 - Needs to be able to access the internet to check for drug test appointments